 Mother Mercy

 Mother Mercy is a basement bar beneath the Cloth Market.
-It’s a dark, uber-cool space and the cocktails are divine.
-Indecisive?
-Play the bar’s Twist of Fate and dare to find your perfect match from six sublime concoctions.
-It’s no surprise that Mother Mercy has been named among the top 18 cocktail bars in the UK by The Times.
+It’s a dark, uber-cool space and the cocktails are sublime.
+It’s no surprise that Mother Mercy has repeatedly received national acclaim, most recently being named among the UK’s Top 50 Cocktail Bars.
 A must-visit!

 No 28

 Glitter balls, fairy lights and dainty foliage – No 28 is one of Newcastle’s prettiest bars and something of a hidden gem, nestled upstairs on Nelson Street.
-You’ll find a selection of classic cocktails on its menu, such as the French Martini and Moscow Mule, alongside sours, spritzes and long and short drinks.
-All day and night, Sunday to Friday, you can enjoy two cocktails for £12.
+You’ll find a selection of classic cocktails on its menu, such as the French Martini and Moscow Mule, alongside sours, spritzes, and long and short drinks.

 Cafe Mercy